Hamiltonian Module

 -

-A function that returns Some for keys to include.
+A weighted factory that returns Some for keys to include.
 Only the presence/absence matters; coefficient values are ignored.

 n : uint32